 By default, VirtualBox uses the BIOS firmware for virtual machines.
-To use EFI for a given virtual machine, use the VBoxManage command line interface like this:
+To use EFI for a given virtual machine, you can enable EFI in the machine's "Settings" dialog (see chapter 3.4.1, "Motherboard" tab, page 51).
+Alternatively, use the VBoxManage command line interface like this:

-VBoxManage modifyvm <vmname> --firmware efi
+VBoxManage modifyvm "VM name" --firmware efi